• Facebook

 Our Approach

-Through a very diverse typology SAMU offers care to unaccompanied minors both in initial reception centers and Long Stay centers.
-A majority of the centers established during 2020, due to the volume of people served, are located in the Canary Islands and Algeciras.
+SAMU offers care to unaccompanied minors in initial reception centers and long stay centers.
+The majority of our centers were established in 2020 due to the volume of people served and are located in the Canary Islands and Algeciras.

 FORMER SHELTERED MINORS